FAQ

 What operating systems does Lyrekos support?

-macOS, Windows, ChromeOS, and Linux — as long as you run Chrome.
+macOS, Windows, ChromeOS, Android, and Linux — in any modern web browser.

 Does Lyrekos work over Wi-Fi?